 Noto has so many beautiful scenic spots, especially along the coastline.
 Going by car is better for freedom, but tour buses from Kanazawa also travel there.

 Ganmon is the highlight of the Noto Kongo Coastline.
 Long ago, this rock was created entirely naturally under water.
 Over time, it rose up to its current position.

-Ganmon means “rock gate,” and you can walk right down to it to see the formation up close along with the crashing waves from the Sea of Japan.
+Ganmon means “rock gate,” and you can walk right down to it to see the formation up close along with the crashing waves from the East Sea off the coast of Japan.
 When the weather is calm, you can take a boat out across the water.

 Wajima Morning Market

 From 8:00 a.m. to noon, the morning market opens in Wajima Port.
 This market is one of the three largest in Japan.
 More notably, it’s the oldest: it’s been held for over a millennium!

 The area is packed with locally-owned-and-run lacquerware shops, fish markets, grocers and restaurants.
 The older ladies enthusiastically peddled their umeboshi (pickled plums), dried mushrooms, and other homemade morsels.
 Great sales ladies!
 We enjoyed a fresh seafood bowl and fugu chips made from blowfish.
 Fresh and tasty!